Y0Coss/docs-fork/pages/web_cloud/web_hosting/migrate_website_to_vps/guide.en-gb.md

     - Replace `user_name` with your MySQL (MySQL/MariaDB) username, not your SSH login.
     - Replace `db_name` with the name of the database to import.

-3. Enter the SGBD user password when prompted and wait for the import to complete.
+3. Enter the DBMS user password when prompted and wait for the import to complete.

 ### Step 5 - Set up your website’s configuration files <a name="step5"></a>